 a.
 Description.
-The Depot Square sub-district is characterized by two distinct conditions.
-On Railroad Ave, buildings have small footprints and are up to 2.5 stories in height.
-East of the rail corridor, there is a large auto-centric shopping center.
+The Depot Square Sub-district is characterized by two distinct conditions.
+On Railroad Avenue, buildings have small footprints and are up to 2.5 stories in height.
+East of the rail corridor, there is a large automobile-oriented shopping center.
 The area along Railroad Ave has the character of a small and historic town center; most buildings sit close together and near the sidewalk, while other buildings maintain some space between one another and include parking lots.
-The shopping center features one large, L-shaped, and one half-story building with a large parking area between the building and the street and rail corridor.
-The sub-district is primarily commercial, with some mixed-use residential structures near the edges.
+The shopping center features one large, Lshaped, 1.5-story building with a large parking area between the building and the street and rail corridor.
+The sub-district is primarily commercial, with some mixed-use structures located near the edges of the sub-district.
 Most buildings west of the rail corridor were designed to accommodate commercial uses with form consistent with the historic residential buildings nearby.